 ALTER TABLE table_name DROP COLUMN column_name;

-table_name specifies the name of the table to which the column belongs, and column_name specifies the name of the column to be dropped.
+In this syntax, table_name specifies the name of the table from which you want to drop a column, and column_name specifies the name of the column to be dropped.

-Assume that the tbl1 table exists in the database and the table schema of tbl1 is as follows:
+Assume that a table named tbl1 exists in the database.
+The table structure of tbl1 is as follows:

 +-------+--------------+------+------+---------+-------+